kintohub/kintohub-docs/docs/kintoblocks/websites.md

 4. Click on the **Save Changes** button.

-To edit hardware configuration for website, follow the steps mentioned below:
+To edit hardware configuration of a website, follow the steps mentioned below:

 1. Open a Website KintoBlock.